WebAssembly/spec/spectec/test-prose/TEST.md

     - the type use typeuse*[i] matches the heap type deftype_2.

 Heaptype_sub
-- the heap type heaptype_u0 matches the heap type heaptype_u1 if and only if:
+- the heap type heaptype_u0 matches the heap type heaptype_u1 if:
   - Either:
     - heaptype_u0 is heaptype.
     - heaptype_u1 is heaptype.